cioos-siooc/explore-cioos/README.md

 ## Development

-- To run CEDA locally, you will need Python and Node and 3 terminal windows
+- To run CEDA locally, you will need Python and Node and a few terminal windows

 - Start a local database:
   `docker compose up db -d`